webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Replay

-The Replay tab displays the web content contained within the Archived Item.
+The Replay tab displays the web content contained within the archived item.

 For more details on navigating web archives within ReplayWeb.page, see the [ReplayWeb.page user documentation.](https://replayweb.page/docs/exploring)

 ### Files

-The Files tab lists the individually downloadable WACZ files that make up the Archived Item as well as their file sizes.
+The Files tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes.

 ### Error Logs